evelyndeathtrap/JSOS/README.md

 # JSOS
-JS/Node/Electron running on or as the kernel, compiling C/C++ to webassembly and/or running in a JS/ECMAScript engine.
+JS/Node/Electron running on or as the kernel and/or as applications under any or V8 (JS, ECS based OS), compiling C/C++ to webassembly and/or running in a JS/ECMAScript engine.

 Claiming patent rights to concept and derivatives.